mpolinowski/react-wordcloud-demo/README.md

 To develop the component it is recommend to use the example.

 1. Install dependencies of component and example: `npm i` inside `/` and `/example`
-1. Start webpack-dev-server inside `/example`.
-This will bundle the component directly from the sources as `commonjs`: `npm start`
+1. Start webpack-dev-server inside `/example`, which uses the sources if available: `npm start`
 1. Open browser: [http://localhost:8080/](http://localhost:8080/)

 ### Structure